nebulasio/WebExtensionWallet/README.md

 ### 1. Install

-(1) clone the repo into your local environment.
+(1) clone the repo into your local environment or download as a ZIP file.

   ![](resources/download-from-fithub.png)